JettIsOnTheNet/Micropython-Examples-for-ESP32-Cheap-Yellow-Display/README.md

 # Full instructions

-Full instructions to get this working graciously provided by [kf107](https://github.com/kf107) from [thinklayer.com](https://thinklair.com)in a [Medium Article here](https://kf106.medium.com/how-to-use-micropython-on-a-cyd-cheap-yellow-display-e158d5e4a2e7).
+Full instructions to get this working graciously provided by [kf107](https://github.com/kf107) from [thinklayer.com](https://thinklair.com) in a [Medium Article here](https://kf106.medium.com/how-to-use-micropython-on-a-cyd-cheap-yellow-display-e158d5e4a2e7).

 A mirror of the instructions in text format in case the article goes missing are located in the repo as medium_instructions.md.